kzapata19/codewars/Strings/methods.md

 ### toLowerCase
 What it does: method returns a new string with a representation of the sources string in lower case format.
 The source string is not mutated.

-How it works: take no arguments, simply call the method on the source string
+How it works: takes no arguments, simply call the method on the source string

 Time Complexity:  linear O(n)